thomasclarke1969/documentation/platform/platform-api/overview.md

 ## PATCH Requests with X-HTTP-Method-Override

-For environment that are unable to send `PATCH` requests, a `POST` request with the `X-HTTP-Method-Override: PATCH` header is also supported.
+For environments that are unable to send `PATCH` requests, a `POST` request with the `X-HTTP-Method-Override: PATCH` header is also supported.

 ```console
 curl  -X POST \